KPM RHYTHM: real-time monitoring

 import StatsBase.mean, Printf.@printf

-Display messages with data about the analysed sample, minimum, average and maximum values, as well as the percentage of model runtime and model calculation step.
+We will display messages with data on the analyzed sample, minimum, average and maximum values, as well as the percentage of the execution time of the model and the calculation step of the model.

 @printf "Количество точек профилирования: %d\n\n" length(tet)